LP record: Soundtrack discs

-Radio transcription discs

-Unless the quantity required was very small, pressed discs were a more economical medium for distributing high-quality audio than tape, and CD mastering was, in the early years of that technology, very expensive, so the use of LP-format transcription discs continued into the 1990s.
-The King Biscuit Flower Hour is a late example, as are Westwood One's The Beatle Years and Doctor Demento programs, which were sent to stations on LP at least through 1992.

 RCA Victor

+In September 1931, RCA Victor launched the first commercially available vinyl long-playing record, marketed as "Program-Transcription" records.
+These revolutionary discs were designed for playback at 33 1/3 rpm and pressed on a 30 cm diameter flexible plastic disc, with a duration of about ten minutes playing time per side.
+Victor's early introduction of a long-playing record was a commercial failure for several reasons including the lack of affordable, consumer playback equipment and consumer rejection during the Great Depression.

-RCA Victor introduced an early version of a long-playing record for home use in September 1931.
-These "Program Transcription" discs, as Victor called them, played at 33 1/3 rpm and used a somewhat finer and more closely spaced groove than typical 78s.
+These "Program Transcription" discs, as Victor called them, played at 33 1/3 rpm and used a somewhat finer and more closely spaced groove than typical 78 rpm records.
 They were to be played with a special "Chromium Orange" chrome-plated steel needle.
 The 10-inch discs, mostly used for popular and light classical music, were normally pressed in shellac, but the 12-inch discs, mostly used for "serious" classical music, were pressed in Victor's new vinyl-based "Victrolac" compound, which provided a much quieter playing surface.
 These records could hold up to 15 minutes per side.
 Beethoven's Fifth Symphony, performed by the Philadelphia Orchestra under Leopold Stokowski, was the first 12-inch recording issued.
-Compton Pakensham, reviewing the event in The New York Times wrote, "What we were not prepared for was the quality of reproduction...incomparably fuller."
+Compton Pakensham, reviewing the event in The New York Times, wrote, "What we were not prepared for was the quality of reproduction ... incomparably fuller."

-Columbia
+Development of LP

 CBS Laboratories head research scientist Peter Goldmark led Columbia's team to develop a phonograph record that would hold at least 20 minutes per side.
 Although Goldmark was the chief scientist who selected the team, he delegated most of the experimental work to William S. Bachman, whom Goldmark had lured from General Electric, and Howard H. Scott.